w3c/a11y-request/.github/ISSUE_TEMPLATE/request-review-for-a-wd-that-is-moving-to-cr-soon.md

 name: Request review for a WD that is moving to CR soon
 about: Use this if you have a transition date coming up, and need to get a final review.
 title: Document_name 2021-mm-dd > 2021-mm-dd
-labels: LC, REVIEW REQUESTED, pending
+labels: LC, pending, REVIEW REQUESTED
 assignees: ''

 ---